JacksonHagood/CPP_Basics/00_Setup/setup.md

 It will soon become clear that C++ often takes "more code" to accomplish the same operation in Python.
 This is not an "inefficiency" or poor design.
 Python will often take the same steps as more lengthy C++ code, the only difference is the interpreter fills in these gaps and does a lot of the heavy lifting.
 In truth, it is Python that is often the more inefficient of the two.
 Furthermore, C++ has more flexibility in what the programmer can accomplish (and how errors can occur).

+C++ is unique in that it combines the freedom of a low-level language, like C, with high-level structures and capabilities of a language like Python.
+This means the programmer has a lot of choice in how they want to program and C++ can be (comparatively) fast.
+This repository focuses on a C-flavored C++, with an emphasis on memory management and simple pointers.

 ## Using a Compiler

-As previously stated, C++ code requires a compiler in order to be converted into an executable (machine code that the CPU can understand). **g++** will be used here thanks to its compatibility and memory error detection.
+As previously stated, C++ code requires a compiler in order to be converted into an executable (machine code that the CPU can understand).
+There is no single "official" C++ compiler.
+When choosing a compiler, it is important to ensure it conforms to the ISO C++ Standard.
+The [GNU Compiler](https://gcc.gnu.org/) (**g++**) will be used here thanks to its compatibility and memory error detection.
 Each program in this repository has a corresponding makefile, but it is still useful to understand how to manually compile.
 The below command can be used to compile a C++ program called main.

 ```
 g++ -std=c++17 -Wextra -Weffc++ -Wunused -pedantic -fsanitize=address,undefined -o main.exe main.cpp